Perry County, Arkansas: 2000 census

 There were 3,989 households, out of which 32.60% had children under the age of 18 living with them, 61.10% were married couples living together, 8.70% had a female householder with no husband present, and 26.30% were non-families.
 23.20% of all households were made up of individuals, and 10.40% had someone living alone who was 65 years of age or older.
 The average household size was 2.52 and the average family size was 2.96.

 In the county, the population was spread out, with 25.30% under the age of 18, 7.40% from 18 to 24, 28.00% from 25 to 44, 24.50% from 45 to 64, and 14.80% who were 65 years of age or older.
 The median age was 38 years.
 For every 100 females, there were 98.30 males.
 For every 100 females age 18 and over, there were 96.20 males.

 The median income for a household in the county was $31,083, and the median income for a family was $37,170.
 Males had a median income of $28,254 versus $21,462 for females.
 The per capita income for the county was $16,216.
 About 10.50% of families and 14.00% of the population were below the poverty line, including 17.00% of those under age 18 and 15.00% of those age 65 or over.

+Government and politics

 Government

+The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
+The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
+Representatives are called justices of the peace and are elected from county districts every even-numbered year.
+The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
+The Perry County Quorum Court has nine members.
+Presiding over quorum court meetings is the county judge, who serves as the chief executive officer of the county.
+The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court following the 2024 elections is 8 Republicans and 1 Democrat.
+Justices of the Peace (members) of the Quorum Court following the elections are: